 If you would like to be considered for this special honor, please submit the text of a graduation speech, your submission is due, Monday, February 17, 2020, at 11:59 p.m.
 No specific format or topic is required.
 The selection committee is, however, interested in a speech that will resonate with the entire audience - including the graduates of our undergraduate and graduate programs in education, health, communication, and the arts, as well as parents, faculty, and staff.
 The speech may be serious, humorous, personal or more general, but it may be no more than three minutes long.

-To be eligible to apply you must be a Steinhardt student eligible for September 2019, January 2019 or May 2020 graduation and completing your degree requirements no later than May 2020 with a minimum of a 3.0-grade point average.
-Summer and September 2020 graduates are not eligible.
+Eligible for September 2019, January 2020 or May 2020 graduation and completing your degree requirements no later than May 2020 with a minimum of a 3.0-grade point average.
+Summer 2020 and September 2020 graduates are not eligible.

 If you are an undergraduate student, you must be able to attend the Baccalaureate Ceremony on Tuesday, May 19, 2020, at 9 am, Hulu Theater, Madison Square Garden.

-If you are a graduate student, taking part in the NYU Valedictory Ceremony, you must be able to attend the NYU Steinhardt Valedictory Ceremony on Tuesday, May 19, 2020, at 1 pm, Hulu Theater, Madison Square Garden.
+If you are a graduate student, you must be able to attend the NYU Steinhardt Valedictory Ceremony on Tuesday, May 19, 2020, at 1 pm, Hulu Theater, Madison Square Garden.

-Submit your speech, by Monday, February 17, 2020, by 11:59 p.m., with your full name, contact information (including your NYU email address and phone number) and student identification number (N#) by email to email@example.com or by mail to:
+Submit your speech, by Monday, February 17, 2020, by 11:59 p.m., with your full name, contact information (including your NYU email address and phone number) and student identification number (N#) by email to firstname.lastname@example.org or by mail to:

 Nija M. Leocadio

 Office of Student Affairs